ecumene/ecumene/posts/trainstop.md

 students and a great value for the coaches who get a hiring pool of potential references.
 I highly recommend it to aspiring students and coaches.

-## Habbits are important
+## Habits are important

 It takes a lot of soft-skills to be a good developer.
 I make that clear during my sessions with students.
-However there is one soft-skill that can make the difference between a hirable and not-so hirable developer and that's their ability to form good habbits.
+However there is one soft-skill that can make the difference between a hirable and not-so hirable developer and that's their ability to form good habits.
 A little bit of work every day snowballs into results that are desirable to talent managers.
 Whether that be reading every night before bed or committing every day (stay with me I'm getting there).